Houston's Line of Duty Firefighters

 th HFD Line of Duty Death

-Entered the Fire Department: January 1, 1921
+Entered the HFD: January 1, 1921

 Assignment: Pipe and Ladderman-Central Fire Station